SathyaBhat/sathyabh.at/content/weekly-notes-23-2023/index.md

 ### What's been happening

 * I'll be spending my next three weeks in the US, with the first two in Boulder, Colorado, and the last week in San Francisco.
 I hope to meet some new colleagues and some old friends.
 * My Diablo IV playthrough has been coming along pretty nicely.
 I just finished Act 3 (I believe there are 6 acts in the game).
-For most of the first act, I spent a lot of time exploring the map rather than going through the campaign, so now I am way overleveled for the act.
+For most of the first act, I spent a lot of time exploring the map rather than going through the campaign, so now I am way over leveled for the act.
 Diablo IV does level up the enemies (unlike the previous games) to your level in the campaign, so it's not boring as such.
     * While I'm away, I will have my Steam Deck with me.
 I've tried Diablo IV on the Steam Deck, and it works pretty well.
 I'm not sure if I will continue with my new Barbarian character or finish the campaign with the first sorcerer.
 I'm heavily leaning towards playing with the Barb - I want to take copious amounts of screenshots (already have > 500MB worth of screenshots) and watch the cutscenes on the big screen, as it will be quite unlikely that I will play the campaign.
-    * Now that I've been playing for over 16 hours, here are some things I don't like about it: tedious fetch-item and escort-person quests, lots of backtracking, and the occasional glitch in the game state (just finished a cellar which was not marked as cleared because the enemies got stuck in limbo.
+    * Now that I've been playing for over 16 hours, here are some things I don't like about it: tedious fetch-item and escort-person quests, lots of backtracking, and the occasional glitch in the game state (just finished a cellar that was not marked as cleared because the enemies got stuck in limbo.
 Oh well.)
     * Here are some spoiler-free images from the game: